Dhusha

-Dhusha is a village Development Committee in Dhading District in the Bagmati Zone of central Nepal.
+Dhusha or Dhussa, now Benighat Rorang, is a rural municipality (gaunpalika) in Dhading District in the Bagmati Zone of central Nepal.
 At the time of the 2011 Nepal census it had a population of 7190.
-The Dhusha VDC office is located at Charaundi Bazar, which is one of the Commencing place of the White Water Rafting in Trishuli River which started longway back.
-The bazar is also the main business area for the whole VDC which is located along the Prithvi Highway.
-Like the general geographical status of the whole country, Dhusha rises from low altitude to medium - high altitude region.
+The Dhusha office is located at Charaundi Bazar, which is one of the commencing places for whitewater rafting in the Trishuli River.
+The bazar, which is located along the Prithvi Highway, is also the main business area for the whole rural municipality.
+Like the general geographical status of the whole country, Dhusha rises from low altitude to medium-high altitude region.
 Charaundi Khola (Charaundi Stream), flows very close to the bazar.

-Dhusha proudly boasts as it is one of the few VDCs in the country which serves the country producing tonnes and tonnes of vegetables all the year round which mainly comprises Cabbage, Brinjal, Bitter Gourd, Tomato etc. The vegetable that are collected at Dhusha Agricultural Produce Collection Center in Charaundi Bazar, are sent to Kalimati Vegetable Market in Kathmandu and also various cities and towns in the country including Mugling, Narayanghat, Pokhara, Biratnagar, Dharan.
-The agriculture development and production also helped to ethnic community likes of Chepang Community.
+Dhusha proudly boasts that it is one of the few rural municipalities in the country producing tonnes a of vegetables all the year round—cabbages, brinjals, bitter gourds, tomatoes, etc. The vegetables are sent to Kalimati Vegetable Market in Kathmandu and also to various other cities and towns in the country, including Mugling, Narayanghat, Pokhara, Biratnagar, and Dharan.
+The agricultural development and production also helps the local ethnic communities, such as the Chepang community.

-Tourism can be the next source of income in the VDC as the area is rich with natural resources.
-White water rafting is the main attraction in the area.
-Trishuli River, which is one of the famous river for White Water Rafting in the country, flows in between Dhusha (Dhading District) and Ghyalchowk VDC (Gorkha District).
-The main rafting spots which are within the VDC are just 80 km (approx.) with some good resorts (Royal Beach Camp, Himalika Camp/Resort etc.)mainly targeted for tourist are opened in the area.
-The VDC is just 80 km (approx.) from Kathmandu, the capital city.
-"Nohak Gupha (Nohak Cave)" also lies within the VDC which can be one of the longest cave in the country though it is yet to be publicized and verified.
-Canyoning in also a major attraction for local and foreign tourist in the VDC.
-It is one of the gateway to the Chitwan District via the Chitiwan Chepang Hill trail.
+Tourism is also a source of income in the rural municipality, as the area is rich in natural resources.
+Whitewater rafting is the main attraction in the area.
+The Trishuli River, which is one of the famous rivers for whitewater rafting in the country, flows between Dhusha (Dhading District) and Ghaylchowk (Gorkha District).
+The main rafting spots within the rural municipality are served by some good resorts (Royal Beach Camp, Himalika Camp/Resort, etc.) mainly targeted for tourists.
+Nohak Gupha (Nohak Cave) also lies within the rural municipality, which may be one of the longest caves in the country, though it is yet to be publicized and verified.
+Canyoning in also a major attraction for local and foreign tourists.
+The rural municipality is one of the gateways to Chitwan District via the Chitwan Chepang Hill Trail.